The Quick Guide to Social Media Photo Sizes in 2022

-Every social channel has specific size requirements for cover photos and it is important that you are aware of the sizing and any space restrictions so that your cover photo looks great on each channel and on each device.
-Your pictures should not only look good, but also form a cohesive message that aligns with your brand and marketing strategy.
+Every social channel has specific size requirements for cover photos, profile photos, and image posts, and it is important that you are aware of the sizing and any space restrictions so that your cover photo looks great on each channel and on each device.
+Your pictures should not only look good, but also establish a cohesive message that aligns with your brand and marketing strategy.

-That’s why we created this B2B social media cover photo cheat sheet.
+That’s why we created this B2B social media photo size guide.
 Use the dimensions listed here and the following guidelines to ensure you are displaying your company in the best way possible.

 Create a Consistent Brand Image